Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Engineering Joint Probability Distribution

+Although many parameters of the SPDC process can be tuned to modify the spatial correlations, the authors decided to focus on the case of a Bessel-Gaussian beam.
+This beam can be described as~\cite{Boucher:21}

-\\ where A is the constant, $J_l$ is the $l^{th}$ Bessel function of the first kind, $w_g$ is the beam waist of the Gaussian component and $k_r$ is the radial spatial frequency and $\phi$ represents the azimuthal angle.
-The angular spectrum i.e., the Fourier transform of the Bessel-Gaussian beam in equation (\ref{E37}) is given as,
+where A is the constant, $J_l$ is the $l^{th}$ Bessel function of the first kind, $w_g$ is the beam waist of the Gaussian component, $k_r$ is the radial spatial frequency, and $(r,\phi)$ is a pair of polar coordinates.
+The angular spectrum---i.e., the Fourier transform of the Bessel-Gaussian beam in Equation~\eqref{E37}---reads

-\\ where, $w_0=2/w_{g}$, and $I_l$ is the $l^{th}$ order modified Bessel function of the first kind.
-From this, the two-photon state generated using zeroth order Bessel-Gaussian pump beam is given as,
+where $w_0=2/w_{g}$, and $I_l$ is the $l^{th}$ order modified Bessel function of the first kind.
+From this, the two-photon state generated using zeroth-order Bessel-Gaussian pump beam is given as